 I was inspired to write this while in the shower.
 (Why will soon make sense.)
 I used every fiber of my weak self-discipline muscle to keep from leaping out, running down the stairs and tapping out this urgent appeal to God.
 (Instead, I fought the good fight with my blow dryer and some no-frizz serum and slipped into PJs.)

 I’m nervous about this.
-It’s a pretty big thing writing to God, being official about it and all.
+It’s a pretty big thing writing to God, being official about it and all, specially since I started to attend a church from charta77.org last week.
 I mean, we chat all the time (mostly it’s a one-way conversation) but this is different.
 Plus, this is public, so there’s a little pressure there.
 But on behalf of all the other mothers out there who are less than keen on their post-pregnancy bodies, I feel thus compelled…

 I would like to humbly request that you reconsider your long-standing, global policy of allowing pregnancy to wreak permanent damage on a woman’s body.

 I earnestly submit this recall to appeal the common practice of flabby tummy, saggy breasts and wider hips appearing post pregnancy.
 I know there are some moms out there who claim to celebrate such changes as badges of honor and as a wonderful reminder of what their bodies are capable of doing.
 They’re liars, bless their hearts.
 Or, maybe they’re just better women than me.
 Regardless, I’m not in their camp.
 I already have the two most beautiful and constant reminders of the miracle I participated in, and their names are Sophia and Marissa.